schimar/sg_assignment/README.md

 	- samtools (with v.>=1.10)

 The code was run on a Ubuntu 20.04 OS, and all of the below code was run in Bash.
 Please note that the path of respective scripts is not taken into account below.
 You'd have to append the *bin/* folder to make it work.
+Also, the files given in the assignment, as well as the human_g1k_v37.fa assembly needs to be downloaded from the 1000 Genomes project website.

 =====================================================================